 The time limit of the query in milliseconds (0-60000).
 Default:

-timezone: key generates date labels in the given timezone offset for bins like
+timezone: key generates date labels in the given timezone location for bins like

 An option like

 timezone:America/Los_Angeles uses the offset UTC-7 or UTC-8 depending on Daylight Saving Time.

 If omitted, this defaults to the timezone of the current worker or the server.

 (Available in 9.0.7 or later)

 metric: key lets you specify an arbitrary equation to modify the calculated value for each row in the results.